john-science/john-science.github.io/x/dice_heist.md

 You all find yourselves in a private room, at the back of a very familiar inn.
 You are sitting together around a table laid for a feast.
 The room is warm and dark and filled with the sounds of music and people in nearby rooms celebrating the `<<Summer/Winter>>` Solstice.
 You notice all your favorite foods and drinks are on the table.

 You all eat and drink together.
 Time paces pleasantly.
-You notice dice on the table, and coins, and decks of cards.
+You notice dice, coins, and decks of cards scattered around amongst the dishes on the table.

 After a while of feasting and talking, you all become aware of another person sitting at the table.
 One by one you stop singing and drinking and look at the giant Goblin that has been at the table with you this whole time.
 His skin seems to be made of living Mithril and he is at least `<< 9 + 1d6 >>` feet tall.
-He is totally naked except some jewelry and a `<<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>`.
+He is totally naked except a lot of jewelry and a `<<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>`.
 And there is a `<<MATERIAL: see below>>` bell tied to the end of his tail.

 The Dice Goblin looks around the table eagerly, rubbing his hands together.